 Photographer Jim Naughten first came across the Herero tribe when he visited Namibia fifteen years ago.
-He fell in love with the country and its extraordinary inhabitants, and was particularly spellbound the first time that he saw a Herero lady sashaying across the desert outside Swakopmund in her beautiful dress.
+He fell in love with the country and its extraordinary inhabitants.
+He was particularly spellbound the first time he saw a Herero lady sashaying across the desert outside Swakopmund in her beautiful dress.

 Jim had the chance to get to know the people and their culture very well during his three-and-a-half-month stay in their villages, and the response to his work from the Herero community has been very positive.